 Le Château des Baux de Provence is a commanding fortress worth visiting for the views, the exhibits, and demonstrations of the medieval weapons, especially while you can.
 There’s a lot of climbing up many old, uneven steps.
 It is one of France’s most historic sites and a popular destination in the south of France.

 Visit Le Château des Baux de Provence While You Can Because….

-Friends and acquaintances would often say I should do active forms of travelling (ie. hiking, kayaking, and biking) while I am young.
+Friends and acquaintances often say I should do active forms of travelling (ie. hiking, kayaking, and biking) while I am young.
 It never really occurred to me how wise their advice was until I started seeing my parents use canes and walkers.
-And when I visited Les Baux in Provence recently, what struck me was how difficult it is to explore many of these sites if one is quite a bit older or if one has mobility issues.
+And when I visited Les Baux de Provence, what struck me was how difficult it is to explore many of these sites if one is quite a bit older or if one has mobility issues.